 Operations and Staffing: To a large extent, MCTC's first full year of operation has been devoted to organizational restructuring.
-Published Board agendas are evidence of the substantial time commitment to developing policies and procedures, adopting "best practices," and addressing a myriad of office management and personnel issues.
+Published Board agendas are evidence of the substantial time commitment to developing policies and procedures, re-inventing "best practices," and addressing a myriad of office management and personnel issues.

-High turnover among staff and contractors caused gaps in institutional memory and discontinuity in established policies and procedures.
-Staff members and Board Committees were faced with having to recreate financial and marketing reports, employee policy documents and a misplaced Organizational Calendar showing re-occurring tasks and events.
+High turnover among staff and contractors left gaps in institutional memory and the loss of established policies and routines.
+This complicated efforts by the new Board to oversee BID finances and investment in County-wide promotion and to provide direction to a new Executive Director.
+Staff members and Board Committees were faced with having to recreate financial and marketing reports and an Organizational Calendar showing reoccurring tasks and events.